walker84837/chromasampler/README.md

   - `-f`: Specify the filename of the input image.
   - `-r`: Output the average color in RGB format.
   - `-h`: Display the help message with usage information.
+  - The `.img` in image.img refers to one of these formats, which are the only ones supported as of now.

 The supported image formats are: